yoadg/yoadg.github.io/_wiki/traffic.md

 -  A **load balancer** acts as a traffic distributor, evenly distributing incoming requests across multiple backend servers or instances to optimize resource utilization, improve availability, and enhance performance.
 It helps achieve scalability, fault tolerance, and improved performance by using various algorithms to determine which server should handle each request, considering factors like server health, available resources, and session persistence.
 -  A **reverse proxy**, also known as an application-level gateway, sits between clients and servers and handles requests on behalf of the servers.
 It acts as an intermediary for client requests, forwarding them to the appropriate server and returning the server's response to the client.
 Reverse proxies provide benefits such as caching, SSL termination, and improved security by shielding servers from direct exposure to the internet.
-- An **API gateway** acts as a middleware component that sits between clients and backend services.
-Its primary function is to facilitate communication, security, and management of APIs.
-It acts as a single point of entry, abstracting the underlying architecture and providing a unified interface for clients.
+- An **API gateway** acts as an API front-end.
+Its primary function is to facilitate communication, security and management of APIs.
+It provides a single point of entry, abstracting the underlying architecture and providing a unified interface for clients.
 API gateways offer various functionalities like request routing, protocol translation, authentication, and rate limiting.
 They enable organizations to manage and secure their APIs effectively.

 ![Application Traffic Management](/assets/images/traffic.png)